KTH/style/apps/style-web/src/pages/style/en/styles/colors.md

 - `--color-secondary`.
 Main color for secondary components with borders.
 For border, texts and icons
 - `--color-tertiary`.
 Main color for secondary components without borders.
 For texts and icons

-Accessibility: UI components that use `--color-tertiary` **must** have extra elements to indicate they are interactive.
+Accessibility: UI components that use `--color-tertiary` **must** be distinguishable from non-interactive text that surrounding them.
 For example:

-- Specific position: a link placed in a navigation area
 - A decoration: an underlined link
 - Extra elements: icons for collappse and dropdowns
+- List of links where the title (not a link) have a different font style

 ### Success and error colors